How to Eat Bracken Fern Safely

 - 3/4 to 1 pound young bracken fiddleheads

-- 3 tablespoons truffle butter
+- 3 tablespoons truffle butter, or regular butter

 - Trim the bracken fiddleheads to an even length.
 Bring a large pot of water to a boil and add enough salt to make it taste like the sea.
 Fill a large bowl with ice water.
 Boil the bracken for 2 minutes, then plunge into the ice water. let them sit in the water for 45 minutes to 1 hour.
 Discard the water.
 Pat dry.